SalamaSoft/REST-framework/README.md

   }

-  In ajax, code is just like invoking a method:
+  In ajax, code is just like invoking a method:<br>
 	$.ajax({
 		url: "/testWS/cloudDataService.do",
 		type: "post",